4+ New Year’s Resolution Ideas for Your Skin Care Routine in 2021 to Better Know Your Skin Needs

 Saturday morning hydration boost 💧 #HyaluB5

-Beauty editor at BeautyBay.com, Grace Day, also gives advice for those with problem skin.
+Beauty editor at BeautyBay.com, Grace Day, also gives advice for people who have sensitive skin.
 “Keep it simple – if you’re having flare-ups, strip your routine back to a gentle cleansing milk, hydrating serum, calming face mist, and a really basic moisturiser.
 Look for ingredients like Aloe Vera and cucumber (which will help to soothe and calm irritation) and avoid anything with alcohol in it.”

-Although switching up a skincare routine can be great for revitalising skin, Smith-Farnum advises against completely overhauling your routine: “You don’t want to change it too much all at once, so maybe change one product at a time.”
+Changing your skincare routine could be beneficial if you want to rejuvenate your skin.
+However, Smith-Farnum advises that you should not completely overhaul your routine: “You don’t want to change it too much all at once, so maybe change one product at a time.”

-Having said that, changing a skincare routine isn’t for everyone, and if you don’t like the idea of changing your routine, then simply put – don’t!
+Sometimes changing skincare routine might not be beneficial for your skin type, so if you’re in doubt, don’t force yourself!
 Day says: “If you’ve found a product that works for your skin, don’t feel the need to replace it with something new for the sake of it.”

 Smith-Farnum finished with one piece of vital advice: “To see the results, you always need consistency.”